 Monster Party was the second film for Chris Von Hoffmann who had previously made the horror film Drifter (2016), which had a not dissimilar plot about a couple of innocent criminals straying into the clutches of a murderous family.

 The title Monster Party conjures an image of something like the Famous Monsters being invited to a dinner party – maybe one is unconsciously thinking of the delightful Claymation film Mad Monster Party?
 (1967).
-Instead what we get is a standard plot about petty criminals venturing into a house and getting caught up in something far worse – think of something like The Collector (2009) or The People Under the Stairs (1991) – where the inhabitants prove to be a family of serial killers and their associates.
+Instead what we get is a standard plot about petty criminals venturing into a house and getting caught up in something far worse – think of something like The People Under the Stairs (1991), The Collector (2009), Bad Samaritan (2018) and The Owners (2020) or the more comedic Villains (2019) – where the inhabitants prove to be a family of serial killers and their associates.

 Monster Party has surprising similarities to the subsequent more high profile Ready or Not (2019).
 I had mixed feelings about Ready or Not but it certainly conducted a much more confident version of the story that Monster Party wants to tell – that of a person/group of people being hunted through a mansion by a wealthy family.
 The problem with Monster Party is that it feels like Chris Von Hoffmann is wanting to make two different films – one about a rehab group for those with psychopathic impulses; the other a film about rich people hunting a group of innocents strayed into their home.